kamlendras/fosstube/README.md

 </h2>

-fosstube aims to protect the privacy of its users.
+FossTube aims to protect the privacy of its users.
 [Our Privacy Policy](/PRIVACY_POLICY.md) gives detailed information on which data the app stores in order to work, how it is being used, and how the project protects your personal information.
 It is recommended to read the privacy policy of LibreTube as well as the privacy policy of the instance you have chosen inside the app.

 ### License
 [![GNU AGPLv3 Image](https://www.gnu.org/graphics/agplv3-155x51.png)](https://www.gnu.org/licenses/agpl-3.0.html)